0xcacti/shrew/README.md

 # Shrew

-A very mini lisp interpreter in C. I'm learning C, and I want to see how well I can write a lisp interpreter in it with minimal dependencies or use of the internet.
-This will not be a usuable language in any real sense, but I hear it's always good to write a lisp when learning a new language.
+A very mini lisp interpreter in C.

+I'm learning C, and a friend told me it's always good to build a lisp in a new language you are learning, so I took that advice to heart.
+I wanted to build it entirely without the help of internet or AI, but it turns out I don't know how to build a lisp interpreter as well as I thought I did in the beginning, so I needed to do a fair bit of research.
+Nonetheless, it was an extremely useful project for me to learn about good ways to manually manage memory.

+All that said, it's done.
+The language is fully implemented with a lexer, parser, and evaluator.
+It supports closures, macros, a boatload of builtins, several special forms, and garbage collection.

+Below is my list of todos.
+Maybe it will give a sense of everything involved in building the project.

 ### TODO